- The Washington Times - Monday, February 23, 2026

 Rep. Al Green, a Texas Democrat who pushed impeachment in the first Trump term, forced a vote on the matter again last year.

-Some 140 House Democrats — including Ms. Crockett and New York Rep. Alexandria Ocasio-Cortez — backed him.
+Some 140 House Democrats, including Ms. Crockett and Rep. Alexandria Ocasio-Cortez of New York, backed him.

-But 23 others — many of them in swing districts — sided with Republicans to kill the effort.
-Another 47, including Mr. Jeffries, refused to take a stand, voting “present.”
+Twenty-three, many of them in swing districts, sided with Republicans to kill the effort.
+Another 47, including Mr. Jeffries, refused to take a stand and voted “present.”

 In the meantime, Ms. Noem has become the Democrats’ preferred impeachment target, with Health and Human Services Secretary Robert F. Kennedy Jr. getting a distant honorable mention.

-So far, 187 Democrats have signed onto Illinois Rep. Robin Kelly’s push to impeach Ms. Noem over obstruction of Congress, violations of public trust, and self-dealing.
+So far, 187 Democrats have signed on to a push by Rep. Robin Kelly, Illinois Democrat, to impeach Ms. Noem over obstruction of Congress, violations of public trust and self-dealing.

-Ms. Kelly, for her part, is running to replace retiring Sen. Richard J. Durbin, and several co-sponsors are in competitive races of their own.
+Ms. Kelly is running to replace retiring Sen. Richard J. Durbin, and several co-sponsors are in competitive races of their own.

-Rep. Haley Stevens, who is running for the Senate in Michigan, has found a single co-sponsor for her resolution calling for impeachment against Mr. Kennedy.
+Rep. Haley Stevens, who is running for the Senate in Michigan, has found a single co-sponsor for her resolution calling for the impeachment of Mr. Kennedy.

 That co-sponsor is Rep. Eric Swalwell, who is running for governor of California.